 The number of completed screeners with eligible households sets the maximum number of cases for the adult extended interviews.
-As in past cycles, data were included from partially completed adult interviews if the interview went at least through Section K of the instrument.
-Adult interviews that did not include complete Section K were not included in the data.
+As in past cycles, data were included from sufficient partials - defined as partially completed adult interviews where the respondent completed through Section K of the instrument.
+Insufficient partials, that is adult interviews that did not include complete through Section K were not included in the data.

 The results of data collection efforts for the adult extended interview are shown in Table 6-5.
-Adult extended interviews were completed for 65.7 percent of the 67,126 sample adults who completed the screener.
-Partial completes made up 5.2 percent of all adult interviews counted as complete.
-The proportion of refusals in the 2021-2022 adult sample was less than one percent, while the proportion of other nonresponse was 24.9 percent.
+Adult extended interviews with the ABS sample were completed for 65.9 percent of the 31,184 sample adults who completed the screener.
+Sufficient partial completes made up 5.2 percent of all adult interviews.
+The proportion of refusals in the 2023 adult sample was 1.3 percent, while the proportion of other nonresponse was 32.8 percent.
+For the additional prepaid sample, the completion rate was 27.1 percent.